- Curious about changes to Kitsap Transit bus stops? Check the Kitsap Transit Rider Alerts web page.

 Improving this intersection?

-The purpose of the project is to improve mobility while maintaining or improving safety.
+The purpose of the project is to improve mobility while reducing the potential for collisions.
 The project will address issues related to the nearby park and ride lot, the concerns of bicyclists and pedestrians, local business access, residents, and other land users.

 The End Result